 It’s designed to fit the maximum size allowed for carry-on luggage, so you’ll never have to spend money on check-in baggage again!

 The Copolia Trail is a doable hiking trail for pretty much anyone, but the Morne Blanc one takes things to the next level, and it’s more challenging.
 It is 1.6km-long with an elevation of 630m, and it should take around one hour to reach the top.

 Hike through rare flora and fauna you’ve never seen anywhere else, such as Sooglosid frogs and Seychelles’ black snail.

 I’d recommend bringing water and wearing proper hiking shoes as normal ones will complicate the challenge even more since the trail is partly muddy.

 Once you get to the top, you’ll have stunning views of the Grand Anse makes the hike up totally worth it.

 So what are you waiting for?
 You won’t be disappointed!
 The Morne Blanc trail offers something for everyone, so make sure to check it out when looking for what to do in Mahé Island.

 Sauzier Waterfall is the main and most easily accessible on the island of Mahé.
 You can reach the waterfall along an easy trail from the parking lot that takes no more than 5 minutes.

 It’s deep enough to jump from the rocks and swim for 30 minutes or so.
-You’ll also find locals outside selling fresh coconuts and snacks that you can take with you to the waterfall.
+You’ll also find locals outside selling fresh coconuts and snacks you can take to the waterfall.